Theodore Roosevelt State Natural Area: Ecology

 The natural area is covered in a dense maritime forest which ranges form 15 ft tall, on the ocean side, to 60 ft tall, on the sound side of the island.
 Live oak, laurel oak, loblolly pine and red cedar are the dominant species.
 American olive, bay tree, wax myrtle and silverling also grow along the sound side of the forest.
 Cabbage palmetto also grow along the bay/ocean side of the forest.
 Additionally, brackish and salt marshes are found in the preserve, which support communities of black needlerush, salt grass, smooth cordgrass, eelgrass and slough grass.

 Birds are abundant in the natural area, as the various communities provide feeding and nesting grounds for many species.
 Snowy and great egrets hunt in nature preserve's ponds and marshes, along with ospreys, pelicans, ibises and anhingas.
 Swainson's warbler and black-throated green warbler have been known to nest in the forests.
 Other animals, such as raccoons also scavenge in the preserve.
 Alligators and manatees are found in rivers and inland lagoons in the natural area.
 Common invertebrates are blue crabs, oysters, clams and fiddler crabs.

 Recreation

 Recreation at the state natural area is limited to hiking and nature observation, such as birdwatching.
 Two nature trails allow for limited exploration of the nature preserve.
 All visitor facilities are accessed from the aquarium.

 Alice Hoffman Nature Trail

 The 0.5 miles Alice Hoffman Nature Trail begins on the aquariums marsh boardwalk, and aquarium admission is required to use the trail.
 The trail starts off from the Coastal Plains Gallery's Marsh Boardwalk, and it crosses a pond and by marsh lands.

 Roosevelt Nature Trail

 The 1.5 miles Roosevelt Nature Trail is accessed from west end of the aquarium's parking lot, and aquarium admission is not required to use the trail.
-The out and back trail transverses a dune ridge, through an old growth maritime forest, and it takes hikers by sound-side and interior marshes.
+The out and back trail traverses a dune ridge, through an old growth maritime forest, and it takes hikers by sound-side and interior marshes.